pmichaillat/recession-detection/README.md

 The paper is available at https://pascalmichaillat.org/17/.

+## Overview

+This project implements a machine learning approach to real-time recession detection using US labor market indicators.
+The methodology:

+1. Constructs 95,832 recession indicators by systematically transforming unemployment and vacancy data through smoothing, curvature adjustment, turning point detection, and mixing operations
+2. Identifies "perfect classifiers" that detect the correct number of recessions in a training period (1929–2021)
+3. Selects optimal classifiers on the anticipation-precision frontier
+4. Builds a high-precision ensemble from frontier classifiers
+5. Computes recession probabilities using the ensemble's error distribution
+6. Validates the approach through placebo tests and multiple backtests (1940–2015)

+The approach balances early recession detection (anticipation) with consistent timing (precision), providing probabilistic assessments suitable for real-time economic monitoring.

 ## Input data

 The raw data used by the code to produce the results in the paper are stored as CSV files in the `input` folder.